Clearing price distributions in call auctions: Conclusions

 \section{Conclusions}

-In section~\ref{sec:model} we propose a model for auction price distributions in standard call auctions based on a balance between two samples of random orders.
+In this article we propose a model for auction price distributions in standard call auctions based on a balance between two samples of random orders.
 The model assumes \iid\ samples of buy- and sell-orders, placed following demand- and supply-side valuation distributions.
 An equilibrium equation (fixing the clearing price by requiring that the number of buyers equals the number of sellers) then leads to a distribution for clearing price and transacted volume.
 Bid- and ask-side volumes are left as free parameters (order flow); a choice for the distribution of these parameters (possibly heavy-tailed or very skewed) leads to distributions for clearing prices and transacted volumes, with or without a limit order book.

 In the highly liquid auctions of section~\ref{sec:asymp}, the clearing price distribution converges to a normal central limit, with mean and variance in terms of supply/demand-valuation distributions and order flow imbalance.
 Most importantly, the variance of the limiting normal distribution at real equilibrium price $x$ is inversely proportional to the density of orders around $x$.
-The interpretation is in terms of `resistance levels' on the price axis, regions where price variance is suppressed due to density of orders.
+The interpretation is in regions on the price axis where price variance is suppressed due to density of orders.

-In section~\ref{sec:liqdist}, we consider the influence of order flow on clearing price distributions.
+In subsection~\ref{sec:liqdist}, we consider the influence of order flow on clearing price distributions.
 Restriction to models involving Poisson or binomial assumptions concerning the amount of liquidity on offer is hard to justify.
-As confirmed in section~\ref{sec:application}, extreme or skewed order flow conditions are equally important.
+As confirmed empirically in section~\ref{sec:application}, extreme or skewed order flow conditions are equally important.
 Section~\ref{sec:supdem} explores the influence of valuation distributions with some illustrative simulations: for example, bringing valuation distributions closer together increases transacted volume and decreases price variance.
 Closer inspection of the price/volume distribution reveals that there are two fundamentally different types of price variance, one driven by illiquidity and the other by valuation uncertainty among market participants.
 To differentiate, one must involve transacted volume, which is moderate when auction price variance is minimal, low in illiquid markets and high in markets with valuation uncertainty-driven price variance.